blackboxnlp/2019/index.md

 [https://www.softconf.com/acl2019/blackboxnlp.](https://www.softconf.com/acl2019/blackboxnlp.)

 Accepted submissions will be presented at the workshop: most as posters, some as oral presentations (determined by the program committee).

+### Dual submissions
+Dual submissions of archival papers with other venues are allowed.
+Please let us know as soon as possible if you decide to withdraw a paper accepted elsewhere.
+Also please consider that dual submissions increase reviewing burden for the whole community.

+### Preprints
+Papers posted to preprint servers such as arxiv can be submitted without any restrictions on when they were posted.

 ## Organizers